This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a medical condition such as a heart disease or type 2 diabetes, or you are obese.

 - You do not get much physical activity.

 - You want to have treatment as early as possible if needed.

-- You have heart disease or take a beta-blocker medicine.
+- You take a beta-blocker medicine.